 where $V_1^\pi$ is the value function of the original MDP.
 Although the regret here is defined on the original MDP, it is equivalent to the regret of the same policy on $\mdpaug$ and further $\tmdpaug$ by Proposition~\ref{prop:mdp=mdptilde}.
 Note that we are comparing with the best executable policy.
 The performance degradation caused by observation delay is discussed in Section~\ref{sec:expressivity}.
-The following theorem bounds the regret. \begin{theorem}[Regret bound for Delayed MDP] Suppose Assumption~\ref{assumption:interarrival} holds.
+The following theorem bounds the regret. \begin{theorem}[Regret Bound for Delayed MDPs] Suppose Assumption~\ref{assumption:interarrival} holds.
 Let $\gamma \in (0, 1)$ be any failure probability.
 With probaiblity $1 - \gamma$, the regret of Algorithm~\ref{alg:future} satisfies

-where $\iota = \log \frac{SAHK}{\gamma}$ and $c$ is some constant. \end{theorem} The proof is provided in Appendix~\ref{pf:delay_regret}.
-We discuss several implications.
+where $\iota = \log \frac{SAHK}{\gamma}$ and $c$ is a constant. \end{theorem} The proof is provided in Appendix~\ref{pf:delay_regret}.
+We now discuss several implications.

 \paragraph{Sharp dependence on $S$ and $A$} Theorem~\ref{thm:delay_regret} has a sharp dependence on $S$ and $A$, although the expanded state space $\tSaug$ has a cardinality bounded by $SA^H$.
 Na\"{i}vely learning and planning in $\tmdpaug$ would suffer from the exponential enlargement of $A^H$.
 However, we identify the sparse structures in the transition probabilities.
-As can be seen, $\tpaug{h}$ only involves one-step transitions in the original MDP and some conditionally independent delay distributions.
+As can be seen, $\tpaug{h}$ involves only one-step transitions in the original MDP and some conditionally independent delay distributions.
 Such structures lead to a rather easy estimation of $\tpaug{h}$, which can be constructed from the estimators of one-step transitions in the original MDP.
-Meanwhile, the sparse structures make exploration in $\tmdpaug$ efficient, due to many unreachable states.
+Meanwhile, the sparse structures make exploration in $\tmdpaug$ efficient.

-\paragraph{Effect of the delay distribution and delay length} Theorem~\ref{thm:delay_regret} holds for arbitrary conditionally independent delay distributions, even include heavy-tailed distributions.
-Our regret bound encodes the influence of delay by paying extra $H$ factors.
-The reason to this is that if the delay is larger than $H$, then the corresponding state will only be observed after an episode ends and won't be used in planning.
+\paragraph{Influence of the delay distribution} Theorem~\ref{thm:delay_regret} holds for arbitrary conditionally independent delay distributions, even including heavy-tailed distributions.
+In the worst case of unbounded delays, Theorem~\ref{thm:delay_regret} gives rise to a $\cO(H^4 \sqrt{SAK\iota})$ regret.
+The reason for this is that if the delay is larger than $H$, then the corresponding state will only be observed after an episode ends and will not be used in planning.
 Therefore, we can truncate the delay at $H$, regardless of its tail distributions.